j-pang/j-pang.github.io/index.md

 ## About Me

-I am currently a research scientist in the Energy Systems Group at [A\*STAR's Institute of High Performance Computing](https://www.a-star.edu.sg/ihpc), where I apply control, learning, and optimization algorithms to study smart grid operations.
+I am currently a research scientist and group manager in the Energy Systems Group at [A\*STAR's Institute of High Performance Computing](https://www.a-star.edu.sg/ihpc), where I apply control, learning, and optimization algorithms to study smart grid operations.
 I recently co-lectured an undergraduate Game Theory course in the [Engineering Systems and Design Pillar at SUTD](https://esd.sutd.edu.sg/) over the summer with [Prof. Lingjie Duan](https://esd.sutd.edu.sg/people/faculty/lingjie-duan).
 Before starting at IHPC in 2020, I was a Data Scientist at [Schlumberger's Software Technology and Innovation Center at Menlo Park, CA, USA](https://www.slb.com/).

 I received my Ph.D. from [Caltech's Computing and Mathematical Sciences Program](https://www.cms.caltech.edu/) in 2019, where I was supervised by [Prof. Adam Wierman](https://adamwierman.com/) and [Prof. Steven Low](http://netlab.caltech.edu/).
 At Caltech, I received the [Amori Doctoral Prize in CMS](https://www.cms.caltech.edu/academics/honors) for my dissertation on Online Platforms in Networked Markets.
 Prior to that, I obtained my Bachelor's Degree in Mathematical Sciences (First Class Honors) from the [Nanyang Technological University's School of Physical and Mathematical Sciences](https://www.ntu.edu.sg/spms) in 2013 under the [Accelerated Bachelor Program](https://www.ntu.edu.sg/cee/current-students/undergraduate/accelerated-bachelor-programme-(abp)).
 My Ph.D. and B.Sc. studies were funded by [Singapore's National Science Scholarship](https://www.a-star.edu.sg/Scholarships/for-graduate-studies/national-science-scholarship-phd) and the A\*STAR Undergraduate Scholarship.